urbandrone/futils/examples/ex05-cdinventory.md

 ### Let's make a Controller
 A controller (or modifier) describes a function which takes in a state and some action, and returns a new state from the data send by the action and the given state.

-If that sound's familiar, you might already seen or used `redux` which uses things called a `reducer` function for the same purpose.
+If that sound's familiar, you might have already seen or used `redux` which uses things called a `reducer` function for the same purpose.
 The controller itself is a reducer function.

 ```javascript
 const { Maybe, pipe, find, map, curry, filter } = require('futils');